wu4f/pdx-cs-ask/README.md

 # pdx-cs-ask
-Source code for the "Ask the CS department a question" site at https://askcs.oregonctf.org.
+Source code for the Portland State University CS department chatbot site at https://askcs.oregonctf.org.
 The site relies on Google's embedding and large-language models to operate.
-You must have a valid GOOGLE_API_KEY with access to Gemini APIs in order to run.
+You must have a valid GOOGLE_API_KEY with access to Gemini APIs in order to build and run the service.

 ## Container building instructions